Where are they now? The 29 Chelsea players sent on loan to Vitesse

 But the Blues re-signed the goalkeeper a few weeks later on a one-year deal, only to then send him out on loan to Vitesse.

-The Portugal international was released by Chelsea once again in 2019 and agreed to a two-year deal at Braga.
+The Portugal international was released by Chelsea once again in 2019 and saw out the final year of his career with Braga.

 After a difficult season at Sunderland, Clarke-Salter earned rave reviews during his loan spell at Vitesse in 2018-19.